python/mypy/docs/source/mypy_daemon.rst

    This will make the daemon include attributes of ``object`` (excluded by default) in case of an ``atts`` inspection.

+.. option:: --force-reload

+   Force re-parsing and re-type-checking file before inspection.
+By default this is done only when needed (for example file was not loaded from cache or daemon was initially run without ``--export-types`` mypy option), since reloading may be slow (up to few seconds for very large files).

 ..
 TODO: Add similar sections about go to definition and find usages when added, and then move this to a separate file.